-The groundbreaking interagency study of 2.7 million veterans and their GI Bill outcomes demonstrates that removing financial barriers alone is insufficient to ensure student success.
+The groundbreaking interagency study of 2.7 million veterans and their GI Bill outcomes demonstrates that removing financial barriers, alone, is not sufficient to ensure student success.
 Quality institutions, adequate student preparation, and proper guidance are essential components of effective higher education policy.
-By focusing on these elements and holding institutions accountable, Title IV programs can better fulfill higher education's promise as an engine of opportunity for all Americans.